andrechristikan/ack-nestjs-boilerplate/README.md

 # ACK NestJs Boilerplate Mongoose  🔥 🚀

-> Best uses for API or Microservice Project
+> Best uses for RESTFUL API or [Microservice](https://microservices.io) Project

 ack-nestjs-boilerplate-mongoose is a [NestJs](http://nestjs.com) Boilerplate with [Mongoose](https://mongoosejs.com) and [MongoDB](https://docs.mongodb.com) as Database.

 Made with following
 - [nodejs-best-practice](https://github.com/goldbergyoni/nodebestpractices)
 - [The Twelve-Factor App](https://12factor.net)
-- NestJs Habit as benchmark.
+- NestJs Habit.

 *You can [Request Feature][ack-issues] or [Report Bug][ack-issues] with following this link*